Bell Educational Trust: Bell Language School, Cambridge

 In 2012 the Trust's business and charitable entities separated to form Bell Educational Services Ltd and the Bell Foundation respectively.

+On 23 October 2025, Bell English publicly announced its closure on 31 October 2025.
+The organisation served notice to put its three schools in Cambridge, London and St Albans into administration due to financial difficulties.
+The Bell Foundation charity, which works on a number of language training projects in the UK and overseas, will continue to run.

-Bell Schools in England
+Bell schools in England

-The three main schools in the UK are the original school in Cambridge, and the partner schools in London and St Albans (Hertfordshire).
+The three main schools in the UK are the original school in Cambridge, and schools in London and St Albans (Hertfordshire).
 These schools cater for around 10,000 students annually, and provide intensive English courses ranging in length from a week to an academic year.
 Courses cover general / business English and English for specific and academic purposes, as well as a wide range of options.
-Bell St Albans provides full residential accommodation, Bell Cambridge specialises in academic courses, while Bell London specialises in business English courses for Professional students.
+Bell St Albans provides full residential accommodation, Bell Cambridge specialises in academic courses, while Bell London specialises in business English courses for professional students.
 In the past, students were also able to attend Bell Schools in Bath, Norwich (3 schools at one time - Willow Lane, Bowthorpe Hall and The Old House), Saffron Walden and Oxford.
 Saffron Walden was initially named Saffron Walden International College (SWIC) and later changed to Bell College.

-In addition, Bell runs residential courses for over 3000 young learner students (aged 8 – 17 years), mostly during the British summer, in a range of locations including St Albans, and summer camps at The Leys School in Cambridge, Cobham Hall School in Kent, Bloxham School in Oxfordshire and Wellington College in Berkshire.
+In addition, Bell runs residential courses for over 3000 young learner students (aged 7 – 17 years) throughout the year, in a range of locations including St Albans, and summer camps at The Leys School in Cambridge, Tudor Hall school in Oxfordshire, Badminton School in Bristol and The Royal Masonic School in Hertfordshire.

-In the UK Bell employs approximately 150 staff all year round with a further 400/500 being appointed on seasonal or short-term contracts.
-Although for many years a series of trades unions were recognised by management for the purposes of negotiating staff salaries, conditions etc., this right was withdrawn recently when union membership fell below 50%.
-Subsequently, although a membership drive among permanent staff restored an adequate level for recognition, the management withheld recognition on the grounds that temporary staff had not been included, although previously denying union rights to represent this category of staff.
+In the UK Bell employs approximately 150 staff all year round with a further 200 being appointed on seasonal or short-term contracts.

-Bell Schools Worldwide
+Bell schools worldwide

-Bell subsidiaries’ schools are located in Budapest (Hungary) and Geneva (Switzerland).

-In addition to these wholly owned schools, Bell has an international network of Partner Schools.
-These centres are located in: Czech Republic, Bulgaria, China, Jordan, Poland, Romania, Saudi Arabia, Italy, Spain, Thailand, Ukraine, Vietnam.

-Bell centres outside the UK provide part-time training in a range of languages for clients from as young as two through to young adults and executives.
-Courses in English can be targeted to lead into, or follow up from, intensive courses in the UK.

-Other Languages

-Bell centres outside the UK offer courses in their own local languages to diplomatic and expatriate clients, plus a range of other languages that correspond to local needs.
-On an international scale Bell offers not only English, but also French, Czech, Italian, Spanish, Polish, German and Japanese.
+Bell has a subsidiary school located in Geneva (Switzerland) and partner schools in Thailand and Macau.